Rust: Solo Player Base Design Guide

 The starter-to-main base design in Rust allows you to build your initial base quickly and then complete it later using a few thousand wood, around 11K stone, a few thousand metal fragments, and a few hundred high-quality metal.

 A big advantage of this type of solo Rust base is that it’s cheap and hard to break into, requiring 20 rockets to TC.
+The optimum raid cost for accessing the TC and for the entire raid (which often includes the TC and all major loot rooms) is 40 – 60 rockets.

 The third advantage is that its building method is easy to memorize, and you can find YouTube Rust guides on how to create it from scratch.